 Additionally, we are continually evaluating opportunities for expansion into new markets that indicate positive long-term growth trends.
 We are looking to redeploy our capital into projects both within our geographic footprint and through entry into new markets.
-In connection with these efforts, in 2011 we announced our entry into the Raleigh-Durham, North Carolina and Tampa, Florida markets and our intention to wind down operations in the hard-hit Las Vegas, Nevada market.
-We also announced in 2012 our entry into the Charlotte, North Carolina market where operations commenced in the last quarter of the year.
+In connection with these efforts, in 2011 we announced our entry into the Raleigh-Durham, North Carolina and Tampa, Florida markets and our wind down of operations in the Las Vegas, Nevada market.
+In 2012, we announced our entry into the Charlotte, North Carolina market.
+In the last half of 2013, we entered the Nashville, Tennessee, market through the acquisition of a local homebuilder (See Note 1 of the accompanying consolidated financial statements for additional information).

 We believe that the investments in our new communities, markets and product offerings create a differentiated strategy that has lessened the impact of the economic conditions over the past several years and has improved our operating leverage.
-Throughout 2012, we opened 71 new communities while closing out 70 communities, ending the year with 158 active communities.
-The relatively flat actively-selling community count is to a large extent the result of our improved sales pace in 2012, which has resulted in closing out communities at a faster pace than we anticipated.
-In addition, we are acquiring more undeveloped land that has a longer lead time for development activities before new communities are able to open for sales.
+Throughout 2013, we opened 101 new communities while closing out 71 communities, ending the year with 188 active communities.
+The improved community count is to a large extent the result of our land acquisition efforts to support growth in existing and new markets.

-In the second and third quarters of 2012, we also took steps to strengthen our balance sheet and extend debt maturities through three capital transactions.
-In April 2012, we concurrently issued \$300.0 million of 7.00% senior notes due 2022 and redeemed all of our \$285.0 million senior notes due 2015 and approximately \$26.1 million of our \$125.9 million of senior subordinated notes due 2017, extending our earliest debt maturities to 2017.
-During the third quarter of 2012, we completed an equity offering of 2,645,000 shares, generating approximately \$87.1 million in net proceeds.
-We also issued \$126.5 million in convertible senior notes due 2032 in the third quarter, generating approximately \$122.3 million of net proceeds.
-In addition, we established an unsecured revolving credit facility with a capacity of \$125.0 million during the third quarter to provide additional liquidity.
+In the first and fourth quarters of 2013, we also took steps to strengthen our balance sheet and extend debt maturities through three capital transactions.
+In March 2013, we concurrently issued \$175.0 million of 4.50% senior notes due 2018 and redeemed all of our \$99.8 million senior subordinated notes due 2017, extending our earliest debt maturities to 2018.
+During the fourth quarter of 2013, we completed a \$100 million add-on debt issuance to our existing 7.15% senior notes due 2020.
+In addition, we increased the capacity of our unsecured revolving credit facility to \$200 million during the fourth quarter to provide additional liquidity.
+Finally, in the first quarter of 2014 we further strengthened our balance sheet by raising \$110.5 million, net of offering costs, in a public equity offering.
 (See Note 5 to the accompanying consolidated financial statements for further discussion regarding our debt transactions).